josh-dittmer/cs175-sjsu-map/Readme.md

         - Main page:
               - ![Main Screen](demo_images/main_screen.png)
               The main page shows the user's current location and the buildings that they have visited.
+              - The visited buildings are marked with a yellow marker and the not visited buildings are marked with a pink marker.
               There are 3 buttons on the main page:
                - Locate me (cross hairs button in the upper right corner): Centers the map on the user's current location.
                - Show visited building(map icon in the bottom right corner): Shows the buildings that the user has visited.